kanster/amazonpickingchallenge/README.md

 	2. *feline_greenies_dental_treats* is non-rigid, however, this item can be recognised only if we don't bend the item too much. **model updated**
 	3. *elmers_washable_no_run_school_glue* can be recognised, the model will be updated lated this week. **model updated**
 	4. *dr_browns_bottle_brush* can roughly recognised using the texture on the paper board

-08/03/2015:

-`data_writer` can save following topic information to disk by Press `c` button:

-  * rgb image from xtion
-  * rgb camera info from xtion, only projection matrix and distortion vector are saved to *yml* file, also for other camera info
-  * depth image from xtion, 16bit
-  * depth camera info from xtion
-  * rgb point cloud from xtion
-  * rgb image from rgb camera
-  * rgb camera info from rgb camera

-`data_publisher` can publish saved data to specific topics.
-This is used as the bridge between sensor data and `recogniser`, the topic name are

-  * /xtion/rgb/image
-  * /xtion/rgb/camera_info
-  * /xtion/depth/image
-  * /xtion/depth/camera_info
-  * /xtion/depth/points
-  * /camera/image
-  * /camera/camera_info

-09/03/2015

-Communication problem between `data_publisher` and `recogniser` is solved.
-The next frame of sensor data input will only be published if the `recogniser` send a feedback.